 6/ Alien Invaders

 This is one that I don’t think many people including even Trekkies would disagree with me on.
-The Daleks are by far and away better than the Klingons.
-Both are great villains and both served as great allegories for different things.
-In the Klingons case the Soviet Union, in the Daleks the Nazi’s however ultimately I think the Daleks still have to stand as the better alien invaders.
+The Daleks are far better than the Klingons.
+Both are great villains and both served as great allegories for different things, in the Klingons case the Soviet Union, in the Daleks the Nazi’s.
+Ultimately however I think the Daleks still have to stand as the better alien invaders.

 Finally the Daleks I feel have made a much larger impact on popular culture than the Klingons have.
-The Klingons are obviously iconic, but not to the same extent as the Daleks.
-The Daleks are recognized all around the world they have popped up in many American television series including “The Simpsons”, “South Park”, “The Big Bang Theory” and also the movie “Looney Tunes Back in Action”.
+The Klingons are iconic, but not to the same extent as the Daleks.
+The Daleks are recognised all around the world.
+They have popped up in many American television series including “The Simpsons”, “South Park”, “The Big Bang Theory” and also the movie “Looney Tunes Back in Action”.

-The Klingons have never enjoyed that level of fame at any point in Star Treks long history.
+The Klingons have never enjoyed that level of fame in Star Treks long history.
 It could be argued that the Daleks were responsible for Doctor Who’s initial success.
 The show really took off after they appeared.
 The Klingons meanwhile I feel were only popular because they were in Star Trek.
-They piggy backed on the shows popularity, where as with the Daleks if anything back in the 60’s it was the other way around Doctor Who piggy backed on the Daleks huge popularity to become a monster hit.
-Ultimately I don’t think the Klingons can compare with the Daleks at all.
-The Daleks pretty much take the lead inn every possible way.
+They piggy backed on the shows popularity, where as with the Daleks if anything back in the 60’s it was the other way around and Doctor Who piggy backed on the Daleks huge popularity to become a monster hit.

 Doctor Who 4 Star Trek 2